christianp-622/ScreenBreak/README.md

 ## Project Overview
-The goal of this project is to utilize the Screentime API (DeviceActivity, ManagedSettings, FamilyControls) to provide users with insights on the apps they use.
+The goal of this project was to utilize the Screentime API (DeviceActivity, ManagedSettings, FamilyControls) to provide users with insights on the apps they use.
 With the announcement at WWDC22, individual authorization to set shields on apps is now possible, allowing users to have control over their own usage.
 In this application, authorization is invoked via the